esborisova/SciVQA/README.md

 The SciVQA is a corpus of chart images extracted from scientific publications in Computational Linguistics available in arXiv and ACL Anthology.
 SciVQA is a subset of the two existing datasets:
 * [ACL-Fig](https://huggingface.co/datasets/citeseerx/ACL-fig) (Zeba Karishma et. al, 2023)
 * [SciGraphQA](https://huggingface.co/datasets/alexshengzhili/SciGraphQA-295K-train?row=0) (Shengzhi Li and Nima Tajbakhsh, 2023)

-The SciVQA can be dowloaded from Zenodo:
+The SciVQA comprises 11678 images in .png format and can be dowloaded from Zenodo:

 ## Dataset statistics